- Growing Up Bronx

 What the hell does Angel, a one year Zumba instructor know about the key to great Zumba choreo design?
 Well, my philosophy when it comes to creating, choosing, or modifying existing Zumba choreography is that anyone who takes your class, whether they are a first timer, regular, or advanced should be able to follow along.
-So long as they have some basic coordination, (some people don’t and that’s okay we love you too) they should be able to follow your routine through advanced cues and direction.
+So long as they have some basic coordination, (some people don’t and that’s okay we love you too) they should be able to follow your routine through cues and direction.

 One of the older ladies in a class that I was covering came up to me and asked my name.
 I told her my name is Angel, and she then said, “Angel, that thing you do with your fingers, and the pointing, I love that!
 It is so helpful for me to follow along with you!
 Thank you.”
-I gave her a sweaty hug and told her that this this is called a “cue” and that I pride myself on providing excellent cues to participants.
+I gave her a sweaty hug and told her that this is called a “cue” and that I pride myself on providing excellent cues to participants.

 I’ve spoken many times about how I feel about Zumba “performers and dancers” who belong in a theater as opposed to a class environment.
 Basically, they are nice to look at, but they make terrible instructors.
-In some cases, you find someone that is a great dancer, but also a great instructor, that’s Zumba gold right there!
+In some cases, you find someone that is a great dancer, but also a great instructor, that’s Zumba royalty right there!

 In any case, when I teach, I feed off of the energy of my class.
 Currently, I have two songs that for the most part they enjoy and follow along.
 However, there are two parts in the songs where I seem to lose every class.
 It has happened at every gym I teach, and that disrupts the whole flow and momentum of my class.